Shaun Gregory: Career

-Prior to serving as CEO of Iyuno Media Group, Gregory was CEO at BTI Studios.
+Prior to serving as CEO of EMG, Gregory was CEO at Iyuno Media Group.
 On 12 September 2019 BTI Studios and Iyuno Media Group announced the merge of the two companies, who became one under the Iyuno Media Group brand.

 Gregory was CEO at Exterion Media providing leadership for their operations, setting the strategic direction and framework for their growth.
 He was also Managing Director of Telefónica Digital’s global advertising business, providing leadership to new, developing and established media businesses across the globe.
-Prior to this role Gregory worked with the UK Executive team to help transform O2 from a ‘pure play’ Telco into a leading connectivity service brand, widely acknowledged as the leader amongst its peer group in the UK.
+Prior to this role Gregory worked with the UK Executive team to help transform O2 into a connectivity service brand.
 Gregory also underpinned the launch of Priority Moments in the UK, now rolled out into other countries across Telefónica.

 Prior to this Gregory was Chief Executive of Blyk.
-He worked alongside Pekka Ala-Pietilä, the former president of Nokia to launch the world's first advertiser funded mobile network.
+He worked alongside Pekka Ala-Pietilä, the former president of Nokia to launch their advertiser funded mobile network.
 He was also responsible for the strategy and fundraising of the UK business.
-Before moving into mobile, he was Director of New media at Telegraph Media Group where he is widely credited for spearheading the transformation of The Telegraph from a newspaper into a fully integrated 24/7 multimedia group.
-Telegraph Media Group won a range of Awards and is widely credited as a leader of change within the newspaper industry.
+Before moving into mobile, he was Director of New media at Telegraph Media Group.